iamabdulhameed/PlaywrightFramework/README.md

 # PlaywrightFramework
-A POM (Page Object Model) &amp; Builder based Framework created for Playwright's UI &amp; API from scracth by me.
+A POM (Page Object Model) &amp; Builder based Framework created for Playwright's UI &amp; API from scracth using TypeScript by me.